jasonjgardner/fresh_tailwind/README.md

 IntelliSense hints will not work if _Vite_ is unable to process the `tailwind.config.ts` file.

-You can create a Deno-specific Tailwind configuration file for your Fresh deployment.
+You can _optionally_ create a Deno-specific Tailwind configuration file for your Fresh deployment.
 The Tailwind configuration intended for Deno can simply [extend the one used for Vite](#tailwinddenots).

 ### Example

-> #### Using Tailwind plugins?
+> #### Adding Tailwind Plugins to IntelliSense
 >
 > Run `npm install` for the Tailwind IntelliSense language server.
 >